-Shaft complex Nchwaning 3 provides access to high quality ore.
+Shaft complex Nchwaning 3 provides access to high-quality ore.
 Production from this complex commenced in May 2004 and became fully operational in February 2006.
 This new mining operation is serviced by two shafts; a vertical personnel shaft to a depth of 350m and a decline shaft equipped with conveyors, which is the main hoisting shaft.
-Hoisting capacity is +/- 200,000t per month.
+Hoisting capacity varies 200,000t a month.

-The existing plant has been upgraded and now treats the ore from both Nchwaning 2 and 3 mines.
+The existing plant was upgraded and treats the ore from both Nchwaning 2 and 3 mines.
 The run-of-mine ore is crushed, washed and screened, with no other processing needed.
 After the ore has passed through the plants, it is stacked according to size and grade.
 The capacities of the stacks vary between 280t and 320t each, and are numbered and sampled.

 Exports travel by the main South African Railways route to Port Elizabeth on the Indian Ocean.
 Lesser tonnages are directed to the domestic steel industry.
 The feasibility study for exporting manganese through the Saldanha Port was completed in 2012.